stiles/notebooks/README.md

 # notebooks
-Data analysis, maps and charts with Python, Pandas and Jupyter Notebook
+Data analysis, maps and charts with Python, Pandas and Jupyter